EllenCMartin/EllenCMartin.github.io/index.md

 ### **hello** has a simple goal: to make GitHub Pages accessible to everyone.

-**hello** I am a wildlife biologist with a special interest in migration, spatial population synchrony, and large data management.
+**Bio**             I am a wildlife biologist with a special interest in migration, spatial population synchrony, and large data management.
 I am working as a PhD with the Centre for Biodiversity Dynamics, investigating patterns across life history characteristics and patterns of synchrony.
 In particular, I love thinking about these questions with avian species.
 I received my MS in Fish, Wildlife, and Conservation Biology from Colorado State University in the lab of Paul F. Doherty, Jr., where I designed the first design-based survey of lowland and upland breeding shorebirds in interior Alaska on military lands.
 Before that, I was an undergraduate at The College of William and Mary studying Biology and Chinese language.
 Beyond my scientific interests, I am excited about biking, skiing, growing plants, and music.
 [GitHub Pages](https://pages.github.com/), but maybe aren't so familiar with web development.

 The default layout of **hello** is a streamlined single page with three major customizable sections: a required "about" section, an optional portfolio, and an optional CTA.
 Using [Liquid](https://shopify.github.io/liquid/) variables declared by in the config and index files, **hello** offers an easy-to-use design where all customizations necessary for a basic personal website can be written in [Markdown](https://www.markdownguide.org/basic-syntax/).